30-Minute Aloo Palak (Spinach and Potato Curry)

-- 1/4 tsp turmeric powder
+- 1/4-1/3 tsp turmeric powder

 - 1/4 tsp red chili powder

-- ¾ tsp salt or more to taste
+- ¾-1 tsp salt, or to taste

 - 1 tsp freshly squeezed lime or lemon juice

-- Raise the heat to medium-high and add the spinach.
-Stir-fry it until it loses its moisture, about 5 minutes for baby spinach and 10 minutes for bunch spinach.
+- Raise the heat to high and add the spinach.
+Stir-fry it until it loses its moisture, about 10 minutes.
 Add water as needed to prevent the spinach from sticking to the bottom.
-If you feel that it still isn't cooked, add a bit of water, cover, and cook on low heat for an additional 3-5 minutes.
-When the spinach is cooked, add the boiled potatoes and stir to coat the potatoes with the spinach.
-Adjust salt, if needed.
-Turn off the heat and sprinkle lime or lemon juice.
+If you feel that it still isn't cooked, add 1/4 cup of water, cover, and cook on low-medium heat for an additional 5 minutes.
+It should no longer have any raw taste.